Ioanardelean/PanicControl/Wiki.md

 Panic Control is a backup web application, that tracks the health servers status of a customer website and manages communication during an incident.
-The application involves the creation of a project backup, during process the user introduces data referent to his site and chooses, create or import the customized templates mail and backup page.
-The main feauture of Panic Control is monitoring and alerting.
+The application involves the creation of a project backup, during process the user introduces data referent to his site and chooses, create or upload the customized templates mail and templates status pages.
+The main features of Panic Control is monitoring and alerting.